-Set the JAVA_HOME environment variable to the location of your JDK 8 installation (not the JRE installation, and not JDK 7 or earlier).
-This needs to be an Oracle JDK.
+Set the JAVA_HOME environment variable to the location of your JDK 8 or JDK 11 installation (not the JRE installation, and not JDK 7 or earlier).
 (The JAVA_HOME environment variable might already be set, because it is needed for Ant to work.)